johnlauer/serial-port-json-server/README.md

 Command | Example | Description
 ------- | ------- | -------
 list    |         | Lists all available serial ports on your device open portName baudRate [bufferAlgorithm] | open /dev/ttyACM0 115200 tinyg | Opens a serial port.
 The comPort should be the Name of the port inside the list response such as COM2 or /dev/ttyACM0.
 The baudrate should be a rate from the baudrates command or a typical baudrate such as 9600 or 115200.
-A bufferAlgorithm can be optionally specified such as "tinyg" or "grbl" or write your own. send portName data | send /dev/ttyACM0 G1 X10.5 Y2 F100\n | Send your data to the serial port.
+A bufferAlgorithm can be optionally specified such as "tinyg" (or in the future "grbl" if somebody writes it) or write your own. send portName data | send /dev/ttyACM0 G1 X10.5 Y2 F100\n | Send your data to the serial port.
 Remember to send a newline in your data if your serial port expects it. sendnobuf portName data | send COM22 {"qv":0}\n | Send your data and bypass the bufferFlowAlgorithm if you specified one. close portName | close COM1 | Close out your serial port